SteelCodeTeam/Metallics-Arts/README.md

 <br>

 ## **About us 🙋**
-We are a small team of 3 people: 3 developers and 1 designer.
-We did all the code and all the textures.
-We also got help from the community of "El Club De Las Tormentas".
-We recommend his YT and Twitch channel!
+We are SteelCode, a passionate team inspired by the work of Sanderson.
+With the help of the "Club De Las Tormentas" community, we have brought our vision of the world of Mistborn to minecraft to life.
+Be sure to check out his YouTube channels and Twitch!

-We are RuDaHee, TobibusFate, Sregio03 and Farck!
-You can get our contact in the final notes section.
+Stay tuned for the latest updates on our new website and upcoming projects by visiting the final notes section.

-We made the mod for the community's mistborn-oriented server (of which we are moderators haha), and also  contribute our work to anyone who wants to enjoy the mod.
+we are excited to share our mod with anyone who wants to experience the thrill of being a mistborn.

-So we really hope you enjoy it!
+We sincerely hope you enjoy your trip with us! 🎉
 <br>

 ------